 Red Color Scheme

 Though the Scandinavian decor is typically defined by a strong adherence to neutral color palettes, that doesn't mean that there isn't any room to spice things up with an extra bit of color.
-While, for the most part, this room keeps with the classic Scandinavian color conventions, the Christmas tree is festooned from top to bottom in bright, colorful ornaments.
+For the most part, this room keeps with the classic Scandinavian color conventions, but the Christmas tree is festooned from top to bottom in bright, colorful ornaments.

 12 of 12

 Another way to warm up a cool, Scandi-style room for the holidays is to throw a few metallic elements into the mix.
-Warm metallics like brass, copper, and bronze are a well-loved staple of holiday decor.
+Warm metallics such as brass, copper, and bronze are a well-loved staple of holiday decor.
 Moreover, they blend amazingly well with the deep, leafy greens that are found in most Christmas trees and holiday wreaths.
-Extra touches, like the brass bowl on the mantle in this room, help to ground the tree decoration as part of the space.
+Extra touches, such as the brass bowl on the mantle in this room, help to ground the tree decoration as part of the space.
 Additionally, the shade of warm metallics blends beautifully with the wood tones for an even stronger warming effect.